Buffalo Arborist Advice | Native & Invasive Trees & What You Need to Know

 There are others too, like the American Hornbeam and Eastern Redbud that can grow both in woodlands and in wetter areas like stream banks, Hackberries which are found in floodplains and open woods, Flowering Dogwoods which are beautiful flowering trees, and of course the trees that love the mountains like Eastern White Pines and Eastern Hemlocks.

-What is invasive then?
+What are invasive trees?
 Why should it matter?

 In Western New York, we have seen many local plant species die off or be reduced to a fraction of their previous coverage at least in part because of these invasive pests.
 There’s the Common Buckthorn, a small tree species that rapidly grows and creates a monoculture, out-competing native plants and potentially altering soil pH.